 Because ZAP is open-source, the source code can be examined to see exactly how the functionality is implemented.
 Anyone can volunteer to work on ZAP, fix bugs, add features, create pull requests to pull fixes into the project, and author add-ons to support specialized situations.

 As with most open source projects, donations are welcome to help with costs for the projects.
-You can find a donate button on the owasp.org page for ZAP at https://www.owasp.org/index.php/ZAP.
+For more details see the Sponsor page.

-ZAP has installers for Windows, Linux, and Mac OS/X. There are also Docker images available on the download site listed below.
+ZAP has installers for Windows, Linux, and macOS.
+There are also Docker images available on the download site listed below.

 The first thing to do is install ZAP on the system you intend to perform pentesting on.
 Download the appropriate installer from the Download page.

-Note that ZAP requires Java 8+ in order to run.
-The Mac OS/X installer includes an appropriate version of Java but you must install Java 8+ separately for Windows, Linux, and Cross-Platform versions.
+Note that ZAP requires Java 11+ in order to run.
+The macOS installer includes an appropriate version of Java but you must install Java 11+ separately for Windows, Linux, and Cross-Platform versions.
 The Docker versions do not require you to install Java.

 Once the installation is complete, launch ZAP and read the license terms.
 Click Agree if you accept the terms, and ZAP will finish installing, then ZAP will automatically start.